 Ask both parties to share their perspective.
 This will help them learn to communicate and share their perspective on the situation.

-Typically both employees will learn something from the other person’s perspective and that will often defuse the situation and help with healing from the conflict.
+Typically, both employees will learn something from the other person’s perspective, which will often defuse the situation and help heal the conflict.

 End the session by asking both employees to commit to not discussing the issue with anyone but each other.

 Identify the source of the conflict using the 5 Why problem-solving model.
-Once you recognize the source, help staff brainstorm ways to fill in the gap.
+Once you recognize the source, help staff brainstorm ways to fill the gap.

-For instance, if a staff person needs more volunteers to facilitate a large event, help to identify people to help.
+For instance, if a staff member needs more volunteers for a large event, assist them in identifying potential volunteers.

-Cater in lunch, set up games or simply shoot hoops at the local basketball court.
+For instance, cater lunch, set up games, or simply shoot hoops at the local basketball court.
 Include team-building activities that foster team bonds.